Effective Change Management Models In 2024

 Efficient use of resources, minimise wastage

-Increased profitability, resource optimization
+Increased profitability, resource optimisation

 Kotter's Leading Change Programme